What You'll Learn and Receive

 Who should take this course:

-- An internet connection to download the free RSLogix programming and emulation software from Rockwell's website
+- An internet connection to take this online course as well as to optionally download the free PLC programming and emulation software from Rockwell's website

-Note: The free RSLogix software supports these Windows versions:
+Note: Currently, Rockwell states their free RSLogix PLC and Emulation software supports these Windows versions:

 - Windows XP Pro SP3 32-bit